Intecre/twincat-utils/README.md

     * Mimics C# TryParse, returns TRUE if successful, placeholder passed as VAR_IN_OUT
 * String and UDINT lists.
     * Plan is to refactor a generic underlying list class for these
-* Assert class for basic PLC testing.
+* Assert class for basic PLC testing
+* Terminal Interfaces for simplified connectivity to IO.

 ### How do I get set up? ###